-We know you’re doing good but you still have to compete for dollars.
+We know you’re doing good but you still have to compete.

 Grand Forks Public Library

 “For this to be a success, the ideas have to come from within, but the process has to be pushed along from the outside.
 You can’t do it yourself and get that honesty.”